 Again, I want to bring to the notice of this House another instance.
 The State Financial Corporations have been created.
 One of my friends suggested that there are various institutions giving credit in this country.
-If you go through the reports of the State Financial Corporations, you will find that barely ten per cent of the money has been invested in the small industry as capital loans.
-The balance of the money has been invested in big industries and medium-scale industries.
+If you go through the reports of the State Financial Corporations, you will find that barely ten per cent of the money has been invested in the small capital loans. industry as balance of the money has been invested in big industries and mediumscale industries.
 So, with this kind of difference and disparity in the attitude of the directorate of these big banks, how is it possible for the small industries to grow in the present circumstances?